godsarin/smart-campus-api/README.md

 ### Part 1.2 — The “Discovery” Endpoint

-**Q: Why is Hypermedia (HATEOAS) considered a hallmark of advanced RESTful design?
-How does it benefit client developers compared to static documentation?**
+**Q: Why is the provision of “Hypermedia” (links and navigation within responses) considered a hallmark of advanced RESTful design (HATEOAS)?
+How does this approach benefit client developers compared to static documentation?**

 HATEOAS (Hypermedia as the Engine of Application State) means embedding navigable links inside API responses so clients can discover available actions dynamically, rather than relying on hard-coded URLs or external documentation.